vernvriereen/psyche/docker/README.md

 The `psyche_solana_validator.Dockerfile` is meant to build a Solana validator image which will be only used for testing when spawning a whole network using `docker compose`.
 Its main task is to spawn the `solana-test-validator` and deploy the coordinator Solana program.

+---

+## Running a localnet using Pysche test client

+If you want to running a validator in your local machine,